nephio-project/docs/content/en/docs/neo-porch/4_tutorials_and_how-tos/initializing-first-package.md

 ![Diagram](/static/images/porch/guides/propose-workflow.drawio.svg)

 {{% alert title="Note" color="primary" %}}
-Note a state change from `Draft` to `Proposed` means that in Git the package has moved from the `draft` branch to the `proposed` branch
+A lifecycle state change from `Draft` to `Proposed` means that in Git the package has moved from the `draft` branch to the `proposed` branch
 {{% /alert %}}

 **Verify the state change:**